mchwalinska/4EU-Protist-diversity-course-2024/README.md

 </details>

 Download taxonomy_table.tsv to your computer and open it in Excel.
-Examine the file.
+Take a look at the data to determine which taxa are present.

-***Which taxa are the most present in your samples?***
+***Which taxa are most represented in your samples?***

 #### !!! <ins>FINAL OUTCOMES</ins> !!!